Wataru Toyokawa, PhD

 Background:

+He is a Unit Leader (a sort of junior group leader) at the Computational Group Dynamics (COGNAC) Unit at RIKEN CBS, Tokyo.
 He obtained his PhD and MSc in Behavioural Science (2015 and 2012), and a BSc in Fisheries Science (2010) from Hokkaido University, Hakodate, Japan.
 He moved to the University of St Andrews, Scotland as the JSPS Overseas Research Fellow (2015-2017).
 Then he obtained a JSPS Research Fellowship (PD; 2017-2019) jointly working at both the University of St Andrews and the Graduate University of Advanced Studies (a.k.a.
-'SOKENDAI'), Hayama, Japan.
-From 2019, he has been a research scientist at the University of Konstanz, Germany.
+'SOKENDAI'), Hayama, Japan, followed by joining the University of Konstanz in 2019, as a research scientist/Project PI at the Centre for the Advanced Study of Collective Behaviour.

 Selected Publications